By Porter Anderson, Editor-in-Chief | @Porter_Anderson

 LitFilm is a film festival for arthouse work from Indonesia and abroad, with discussions, seminars, and talk shows on issues and trends in the film industry.
 The stream includes a financing forum.

 Programming, of course, is still in development, and Publishing Perspectives will update the program’s information as it becomes available.

 In 2022, the JakTent program will be staged alongside the International Publishers Association’s (IPA) 33rd International Publishers Congress in Jakarta, and you’ll find our announcement of that event here.

 More from us on Indonesia and its publishing market is here.
 More from Publishing Perspectives on book fairs and trade shows is here, more on the International Publishers Association is here, and more from us on the IPA’s world congresses is here.

 Publishing Perspectives is the world media partner of the International Publishers Association.

-More from us the coronavirus COVID-19 pandemic and its impact on international book publishing is here and at the CORONAVIRUS tab at the top of each page of our site.
+More from us the coronavirus COVID-19 pandemic and its impact on international book publishing is here.